10 Tips for Managing Sensitive Teeth

-- Toothpaste: Toothpaste with fluoride cleans and removes plaque the same way non-fluoride formulas do, but with the benefit of fluoride to fortify enamel.
+- Toothpaste: Fluoride toothpaste is one option for treating your sensitive teeth.
+Studies have shown that this brushing option is an effective method for controlling dentin hypersensitivity (DHS).
+Toothpaste with fluoride cleans and removes plaque the same way non-fluoride formulas do, but with the benefit of fluoride to fortify enamel.
 You can also find fluoride-infused mouthwash for extra care.

 - Supplements: For extreme oral sensitivity or fluoride deficiencies, ask your dentist about prescription-only fluoride supplements.

 Your dentist might also perform a professional fluoride application during your next checkup or cleaning appointment.
-Professional fluoride treatments are most effective when applied regularly or twice per year.
+Professional fluoride treatments are most effective for treating sensitive teeth when applied regularly or twice per year.

 9. Talk to Your Dentist About Dental Varnishes and Coatings for Sensitivity

-If your tooth sensitivity impacts your quality of life, you might consider speaking with your dentist about getting a dental varnish or coating.
+If your sensitive teeth impact your quality of life, you might consider speaking with your dentist about getting a dental varnish or coating.
 Varnishes and coatings add a layer of protection to your mouth, alleviating sensitivity symptoms and preventing future problems.

 10. Schedule a Dental Appointment to Have Your Gums Checked

-While some sensitivity is normal, any abnormal pain or prolonged symptoms may be cause for concern.
+While some sensitivity is normal, any abnormal pain in your teeth or prolonged symptoms may be cause for concern.
 Tooth sensitivity is one symptom of periodontal disease, a dangerous gum tissue infection.
 Periodontal disease affects nearly half of adults aged 30 and older.
 Additional symptoms include:

 - Pain and swelling in the gums.